DelgadoJosh/WanderingInnScraper/README.md

 # WanderingInnScraper
-A Webscraper for the Wandering Inn Web Novel, packaged in a GUI.
+A Webscraper for the Web Novel **The Wandering Inn**, packaged in a GUI.

-Created by Josh Delgado.
+Created by Josh Delgado

 This program allows one to download as much or as little of the web novel **The Wandering Inn** as a .txt file.
 It uses Python's Beautiful Soup for the webscraping, and PySimpleGUI for the GUI.

-It has a nice little front end that takes in 4 options to specify how to download everything:
+It has a GUI that takes in 4 options to specify how to download everything:

 1. How to print (one master file, or separated by chapter)
 1. The first chapter to print's address